-Walk in the footsteps of William Wordsworth with a stroll from Ambleside up the long drive to Rydal Hall will take you along a sculpture trail through beautiful gardens and woodland.
+Walk in the footsteps of William Wordsworth with a stroll from Ambleside up the long drive to Rydal Hall, through beautiful gardens and woodland over to Grasmere.

 Trails of the Unexpected brings the significant collections of Cumbria’s museums and galleries to life by taking visitors out into the epic landscape of the region in the footsteps of writers, artists, empire builders and raiders.

 If you haven’t been there yet, you should drop into Beatrix Potter’s world-famous Hill Top farmhouse near Hawkshead, bought from the proceedings of her first book ‘The Tale of Peter Rabbit’, and also the inspiring Armitt Museum in Ambleside.

 To mark the 150th anniversary year of this Lake District icon, who was born on 28 July 1866, here are 150 fabulous facts celebrating the life, literature and legacy of author, artist and agriculturalist Beatrix Potter.